Refuse and recycling collections

 Changes to our services

-The Danfo operated public toilets have now reopened.
-Please remember to follow government advice on social distancing and hand sanitisation when using the facilities.
+The Danfo operated toilets are open to the public.
+Please remember to follow government guidance on social distancing and hand sanitisation when using the facilities.

 Additional grey bin requests